-&lt;sup>127 Arguably, Rule 112 (5) UPCA allows for crossexamination of witnesses and experts.
+^{127.} Arguably, Rule 112(5) UPCA allows for cross-examination of witnesses and experts.

-It is easier for the patentee, as the party that initiates the proceedings, to deal with the front-loaded approach than it is for the defendant.
-The difficulty for the defendant is exacerbated by the short deadlines laid down in the Rules of Procedure, which are in principle extendable.
-The defendant has three months from service of the statement of claim to lodge a statement of defence in an infringement action or two months in a revocation or an action seeking a DNI.
-If the defendant wishes to file a counterclaim for revocation or infringement, it must be included in the statement of defence.
-In turn, any requests to amend the patent that is filed after the two-month period needs the leave of the court, and claimants should not expect the court to be very generous, at least initially.
+the short deadlines laid down in the Rules of Procedure, which are in principle extendable.130 The defendant has three months from service of the statement of claim to lodge a statement of defence in an infringement action131 or two months in a revocation action or an action seeking a DNI.132 If the defendant wishes to file a counterclaim for revocation or infringement, it must be included in the statement of defence.133 In turn, any requests to amend the patent that is filed after the two-month period needs the leave of the court, and claimants should not expect the court to be very generous, at least initially.
 This means for both parties that diligent preparation is key to success.

 The front-loaded approach of UPC proceedings impacts the division of the burden of proof and vice versa.
-The burden of proof of all facts shall be on the party relying on those facts.
-Where the patentee thus relies on certain facts in its statement of claim, it needs to obtain all necessary evidence validating those facts before filing.
-Parties have a duty to offer or produce evidence when a statement of fact is contested or likely to be contested.
-Article 55 UPCA provides an important reversal of the burden of proof regarding the relationship between process patents and products: without evidence to the contrary, a new product will be deemed to be obtained by the patented process if the attacked product is identical to the product obtained from the patented process.
-The alleged infringing party can refute the presumption with proof to the contrary, whereby its legitimate interests in protecting its manufacturing and trade secrets would need to be taken in to account.
+The burden of proof of all facts shall be on the party relying on those facts.134 Where the patentee thus relies on certain facts in its statement of claim, it needs to obtain all necessary evidence validating those facts before filing.
+Parties have a duty to offer or produce evidence when a statement of fact is contested or likely to be contested.135 Article 55 UPCA provides an important reversal of the burden of proof regarding the relationship between process patents and products: without evidence to the contrary, a new product will be deemed to be obtained by the patented process if the attacked product is identical to the product obtained from the patented process.
+The alleged infringing party can refute the presumption with proof to the contrary, whereby its legitimate interests in protecting its manufacturing and trade secrets would need to be taken into account.